-The OMA members of the Technical Committee provided a document106 which includeds -Economic considerations.
-Typical costs (accurate as of 2003) associated with dust control were -presented, however no detailed analysis was applied to a particular mine site.
+The OMA members of the Technical Committee provided a document which included Economic considerations.
+Typical costs (accurate as of 2003) associated with dust control were presented, however no detailed analysis was applied to a particular mine site.
+Further economic arguments were brought forward by OMA in the comments submitted on Environmental Register for the proposed industry standard as reason for rejecting some of the proposed methods of control.